Remembering the extraordinary life, works and achievements of Dr. Allama Mohammad Iqbal

 Some less known facts regarding the Great DR. Mohammad Allama Iqbal are as follows.

-In 1897 Iqbal received the Khan Bhadurddin F.S Jalaluddin Medal for excelling in Arabic language.
+In 1897 Iqbal received the Khan Bhadurddin, F.S Jalaluddin Medal, for excelling in the Arabic language.

 King George the Fifth conferred Knighthood upon Allama Iqbal therefore he was given the title Sir.

 The house where he stayed during his stay in Germany has an inscribed metal plate which reads Mohammad Iqbal the National Philosopher, Poet, and Spiritual father of Pakistan lived here in 1907.

 A Street in Heidelberg Germany is named after Iqbal to honor his stay in Germany.

 In 1977 the Government of Pakistan issued 3000 silver coins of Rs.
 100 to commemorate the 100 birth anniversary of Dr. Allama Mohammad Iqbal.

 Allama Iqbal also received the titles Shair-e- Mashriq, Mufakkir-e-Pakistan, Musawar-e-Pakistan, and Hakeem-ul-Ummat.
 In 1934 he was honored with a pension after he had completely stopped his law practice due to his ill health.
 Iqbal on his return from Spain and Afghanistan had developed a strange throat illness which further resulted in various ailments.

 On 21st April 1938, Allama Iqbal died after suffering from a prolonged sickness in Lahore at the age of 60.
 He shall always be remembered as the greatest poet, visionary leader, philosopher, politician, and an extraordinary gem of our society.